Samsung/CAS/client/README.md

 CAS Client requires database processed from CAS Tracer.
 CAS Database contains information about opened files and process executed during tracing.

+Running CAS Clinet generally starts with using one of [modules](#modules) as argument.

+    cas MODULE

+Optional [filters](#filters) and [parameters](#parameters) can be added.

+    cas MODULE filters* parameters*

+CAS Client can use pipelines - which means that response from one module can be used as input to another.

+    cas MODULE1 filters1* parameters1* MODULE2 filters2*

+Output from CAS Client is depend on selected module and selected output renderer ([more about output renderers](#output-renderer)).

 # Modules

 There are several `modules` that can be used to get CAS Database information.